Kenneth-Macharia/BlockChain-App/README.md

 ## Description

-- A demo application that implements land records as a blockchain.
+- A web app that implements land records as a blockchain.
 - Blockchains offer improved security against records tampering making them ideal to safeguard ownership records of high-value assets.
 - They also give a history of transactions that have occured on a particular asset rather than just the asset's current ownership state.

 ## The Components

-The application is made up of the following container services:
+- The application is made up of the following containerized services:

-    1. A Node.js (Express) frontend service which renders the UI views and can be used to link the applcation to other external applications via APIs.
+    1. A node.js (express) service which renders the UI and can be used to link the app to other external applications via APIs.

-    2. A Redis cache between the frontend and backend services, which will offer fast record look-ups as well as a queue for transaction persisting to the main Database.
+    2. A flask-restful backend service which secures the blockchain and co-ordinates data flow between the Node service and the backend and across the blockchain peer network.

-    3. A Flask-Restful backend service which secures the blockchain and co-ordinates data flow between the front and back end and across the peer network.
+    3. A Redis cache and queue service between the node and flask services.
+The cache keep a simplified copy of the blockchain records thus offering fast record look-ups without having to hit the backend DB.
+The cache is updated whenever a new block/ transaction is added to the blockchain.
+The queue holds new transactions captured by the node service before being persisted to the backend DB, ensuring asynchronous data capture.
+Transactions are popped from the queue using a separate thread running in the flask service.

-    4. A MongoDB database: the main persistance storage.
+    4. A MongoDB database service: the backend main storage, which holds the entire blockchain for the hub.

-- Each service will be packaged into a Docker image and deployed to an image registry through Travis CI, after automated tests pass.
+- The services 1 & 2 will be built into Docker images and deployed to an image registry using Travis CI, after automated tests have pass.
-- They can then be pulled into a cluster environment and orchestrated.
+- They can then be pulled into a cluster environment alongside official images for the two data stores 3 & 4 and orchestrated to achieve the apps functionality.

 ## App Implementation Scenario

 - Multiple hubs (each containing a 3-node cluster) can be spun up to create a blockchain peer network.
 - Each hub will run the application on it's cluster and store it's own blockchain of the records.
-- Record/ block queries can be perfomed at each of the hubs as well as adding new blocks/ new records to the blockchain.
+- Record queries as well as additions can be perfomed at each of the hubs.
-- Each hub will automatically sync with the other peer hubs before forging a new block, to gurantee the blockchain's validity across the peer network.
+- Each hub will automatically sync with the other peer hubs via an API in the falsk service, before forging a new block/ transaction, to gurantee the blockchain's validity across the peer network.